 Our exposure to changes in interest rates relates primarily to our investment portfolio and outstanding debt.
 While we are exposed to global interest rate fluctuations, we are most sensitive to fluctuations in Kazakhstan and Russian interest rates.
-Changes in Kazakhstan and Russian interest rates may have significant effect on the fair value of our securities.
+Changes in Kazakhstan and Russian interest rates may have significant effect on the fair value of

 Our investment policies and strategy are focused on preservation of capital and supporting our liquidity requirements.
 We typically invest in highly rated securities, with the primary objective of minimizing the potential risk of principal loss.
 Our investment policies generally require securities to be investment grade and limit the amount of credit exposure to any one issuer.
 To provide a meaningful assessment of the interest rate risk associated with our investment portfolio, we performed a sensitivity analysis to determine the impact a change in interest rates would have on the value of the investment portfolio assuming a 100 basis point parallel shift in the yield curve.
-Based on investment positions as of March 31, 2022 and 2021, a hypothetical 100 basis point increase in interest rates across all maturities would have resulted in \$53,404 and \$32,906 incremental rise in the fair market value of the portfolio, respectively.
+Based on investment positions as of March 31, 2022 and 2021, a hypothetical 100 basis point increase in interest rates across all maturities would have resulted in \$46,444 and \$26,915 incremental decline in the fair market value of the portfolio, respectively, excluding Russian Segment which was reclassified to discontinued operations.
+Such losses would only be realized if we sold the investments prior to maturity.
+A hypothetical 100 basis point decrease in interest rates across all maturities would have resulted in a \$51,051 and \$28,624 incremental rise in the fair market value of the portfolio, respectively, excluding Russian Segment which was reclassified to discontinued operations.